-Furthermore, the bill modifies the requirements for holding a hearing on termination cases.
-It stipulates that a hearing is not necessary if a consent to termination has been signed by the parent(s) and filed by an adoption agency, in conjunction with a petition for adoption, or if the termination is initiated by the department for a child in its custody.
-The bill also emphasizes the rights of parents with disabilities to present evidence regarding their ability to fulfill parenting responsibilities with the aid of adaptive equipment or supportive services, without imposing additional obligations on the state or local governments.
+Additionally, the bill modifies the requirements for holding a hearing on termination cases.
+It stipulates that a hearing is not necessary if a consent to termination has been filed by the parent(s) in conjunction with an adoption petition or if the termination is initiated by the department for a child in its custody.
+The bill also emphasizes the rights of parents with disabilities to present evidence regarding their ability to fulfill parenting responsibilities with the aid of adaptive equipment or supportive services, without imposing new obligations on the state or local governments.
 An emergency clause is included, making the act effective on July 1, 2025.

 Statutes affected: